 Of course, you can absolutely trade part-time without lots of money and still be successful.

-Just don’t expect to pay your living expenses through trading unless you have six figures to work with and the skill not to lose it.
+Just don’t expect to pay for your living expenses and your tropical island holidays through trading unless you have six figures to work with and the skill not to lose it.

 6. Trading Is A Mind Game

 Most traders spend their lives searching for and developing the best trading strategy they possibly can.

 The truth is, there is no holy grail system in trading.
 You will be a better trader and make more money if you put that time into developing your self-awareness and self-discipline instead of your toolbox.

 There are thousands of ways to make money out of the markets, and many profitable traders openly give out detailed information about how they trade.

 I personally reveal most of my strategies on my YouTube channel and in my Pine Script courses.
 I am not overly protective of my edge, because I know it is not going to be other traders copying me that eventually leads to the negation of my edge.

 When my strategies inevitably stop working someday as markets change, I will be forced to adapt to new strategies.
 But in the meantime, I am perfectly comfortable showing people what I do and being open about my experiences and trading approach.

 The reason is because I know that there is a very slim chance that any large number of people will be able to copy my strategy profitably without adapting it to suit their own personality, preferences and risk tolerance.